Mission, Purposes & Student Learning Outcomes

 - Explore the impact of social and healthcare policy and economic and political factors which influence healthcare delivery and practice.

-The baccalaureate nursing program is accredited by the Commission on Collegiate Nursing Education and provisionally accredited by the New Jersey Board of Nursing.
+The baccalaureate nursing degree program is accredited by the Commission on Collegiate Nursing Education and the New Jersey Board of Nursing.